-6.4.2.3 Wildlife Inside Buildings or Corridors
+6.4.2.1 Wildlife Inside Buildings or Corridors

-Special consideration should be taken if wildlife is reported inside buildings such as the Main Accommodations Complex.
+Special consideration should be taken if wildlife is reported inside buildings.
 Most wildlife will not remain in buildings and corridors; however, problem carnivores can become food conditioned and may seek to enter structures inhabited by workers.
-The presence of a large carnivore inside a building in which people are on foot triggers a Code 1.
-If a wildlife Code 1 is called, all available Environment team members are to gather deterrents and report to the ERT hall to support Incident Command.
-Any Environment team members at the scene of the wildlife incident are to remain on scene to relay information to Incident Command.

-When contacted by Security Control or individuals, the responding Environment personnel should ensure (working with the Incident Command in a Code 1 situation):
+When contacted by Security Control or individuals, the responding Environment personnel should ensure: